 Dr. Ross has a genuine understanding of men and woman’s bodies and ideal aesthetic proportions, which he carefully takes into consideration during her surgical planning.
 Through thoughtful consultations with his patients, Dr. Ross makes it a priority to understand each patient’s specific goals and desires for liposuction.

 Liposuction, also known as liposculpture or lipoplasty, is a surgical procedure that breaks up fat deposits under the skin and removes it through a cannula—a thin, hollow tube.
 Liposuction is safe and effective for removing fat from the neck and face, flanks, hips, thighs, knees, arms, chest, abdomen and back.
 Because liposuction removes fat cells from the body, results are considered permanent.
 Most patients in good physical health are candidates for this procedure.

-Liposuction With Dr. Gill
+Liposuction With Dr. William Ross

 Liposuction generally results in scars that are so fine they are very difficult to notice once fully healed.
 This procedure may be performed on many areas, including the abdomen, hips, flanks, back, thighs, legs, knees, arms, chest and more.

 In both men and women, the abdomen is typically the first area of the body in which fat accumulates, whether it is a result of past pregnancies, aging, genetics or weight gain.
 Liposuction can be an effective, minimally invasive alternative to a tummy tuck for some patients.
 Liposuction can also be performed on the upper and/or lower abdomen to produce a more contoured and athletic appearance that highlights the underlying muscles.